These carts have even found their way onto public roads.

 Safety for Passengers

-To stay safe during a golf cart ride, passengers should sit still and stay calm.
-Wild behavior could cause a passenger to fall out and get hurt.
+To stay safe during a golf cart ride, passengers should sit still and remain calm.
+Unruly behaviour could cause a passenger to fall out and get hurt.

 Here’s a quick look at how passengers should sit in a golf cart while it’s driving.